 In FY 2015, Fellows authored approximately 31 publications and contributed to another 13.

-- View a list of currently or newly funded Advanced Rehabilitation Research and Training grants.
+- View a list of currently or newly funded ARRT grants.
 Source: NIDILRR Online Project Directory maintained by the National Rehabilitation Information Center for NIDILRR.
-The search was ran on October 21, 2016.
+The search was run on October 21, 2016.

 Select Accomplishments for FY 2015

-Each of the accomplishments below reflects the work of not only the AART Fellows, but also the mentors and senior research scientists that influence and guide their work.
+Each of the accomplishments below reflects the work of not only the ARRT Fellows, but also the mentors and senior research scientists that influence and guide their work.